-Because it’s a softer material, it’s pleasant to walk on having a very light underfoot vibe to it which makes it perfect for elderly folks as well as dogs with joint problems.
+Because it’s a softer material, it’s pleasant to walk on, having a very light underfoot vibe to it.
+This makes it perfect for elderly folks and dogs with joint problems.

-It’s properties also give it a built in temperature control quality about it – it absorbs heat readily in the winter so it’s noticeably warmer than tile or laminate but surprisingly cooler in summer.
+Its properties also give it a built-in temperature control quality about it – it absorbs heat readily in the winter so it’s noticeably warmer than tile or laminate but surprisingly cooler in summer.

-Manufacturer’s have caught onto this major concern so a good portion of cork made today are heavily distressed as well as patterned in order to disguise imperfections in the floor once it’s installed.
+Manufacturers have caught onto this major concern.
+So what you see now is a good portion of cork made today are heavily distressed and patterned to disguise imperfections in the floor once it’s installed.

-Your dogs will pee, puke and shit all over them and it’ll be impossible to remove any stains.
-The only way to get rid of such accidents is to replace the tile and you really don’t want to be constantly doing that.
+Your dogs will pee, puke and shit all over them, and it’ll be impossible to remove any stains.
+The only way to get rid of such accidents is to replace the tile, and you don’t want to be constantly doing that.

-It also handles the demands of any dog and household so well, all while looking great and lasting long.
+It also handles any dog, and household demands well, all while looking fabulous and lasting longer.
 Take this overall assessment based on trends and observations rather than specific recommendations.